escottalexander/stablecoin-challenge/README.md

 Great work!
 Your contract has all the necessary functionality to help people get CORN loans.

->👇 Now try to tackle these optional gigachad sidequests.
+>👇 Now try to tackle these optional gigachad side quests.
 The front end doesn't have any special components for using these side quests but you can use the Debug Tab to trigger them

 ### ⚔️ Side Quest 1: Flash Loans